percyhealth/csv-scripts/README.md

 # csv-scripts

-python scripts to generate json document of a questionnaire, to be added to a Mongo database.
+Python scripts to generate JSON document of a questionnaire, to be added to a Mongo database.

 `questionnaire_generator.py`'s main function is `questionnaire_generator` which takes the following parameters: